Greyhome-hub/asymmetrikChallenge/README.md

 To build the jar copy the contents of the bin folder to a directory.

-Enter the following command in your console in that directory: jar cfm application.jar Manifest.txt main META-INF opennlp resources
+Enter the following command in your console in that directory: jar cfm BusinessCardReader.jar Manifest.txt main META-INF opennlp resources